idaholab/virtual_test_bed/doc/content/microreactors/gcmr/GCMR_Core_Neutronics.md

       id=Fig_2
       caption= Axial view of the GCMR core

 The core comprises three types of fuel assemblies: Assembly A in the inner region, Assembly B in the middle, and Assembly C in the outer core region.
 Each fuel assembly incorporates TRISO fuel blocks containing 19.75 wt% of LEU fuel and Yttrium hydride moderator pins encased in FeCrAl envelopes.
 Additionally, burnable poison blocks, composed of Gd2O3 particles with a 25% packing fraction distributed axially, and Helium coolant channels are integrated.
 Assembly A's detailed design is provided in [Fig_3], while [Fig_4] illustrates the design differences among the three assemblies.
-Notably, Assemblies B and C share similarities, except for Assembly B's inclusion of a core center location for a control rod.
-Key design parameters of the GCMR core are:
+Assemblies B and C are nearly identical, except for the presence of a central shutdown rod location in assembly B. Each of assemblies B and C is equipped with 6 burnable poison rods, 6 moderator pins, and 48 fuel rods.
+In contrast, Assembly A contains 12 burnable poison rods and 42 fuel rods.
+The key design parameters of the GCMR core comprise of:

 !media media/gcmr/core/Fig_3.png
       style=display: block;margin-left:auto;margin-right:auto;width:80%;